Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Any small leaks of argon into the 1 m wide access space are located by soap bubble testing.
 These leaks are fixed by allowing the pressure inside the fiberfrax to temporarily fall to atmospheric and then by applying sealing goop to the access space side of the outer stainless steel wall wherever needed.
 The use of this sealing material must be limited because it will tend to increase the thermal resistivity for heat conducting into the 1 m wide access space.

 The purpose of the fins on the access space inner wall is to transfer leakage heat from the reactor space to the gases in the 1 m wide access space.
 This gas mixture is circulated through a dome mounted closed loop refrigeration system which constantly dumps the leakage heat to outside air.
 A major benefit of this closed access space is that it protects the inner reactor space wall from differential pressure damage in a tornado.
-In normal reactor operation, when no service access is required, the access space can be oxygen depleted, which will minimize the rate of long term oxygen absorption by the primary liquid sodium.
+In normal reactor operation, when no service access is required, the access space can be oxygen depleted, which will minimize the rate of long term oxygen absorption by the liquid sodium.

 In normal reactor operation there should be no argon in the 1 m wide access space.
-The lower oxygen partial pressure in the 1 m wide service space than inside the fiberfrax wall prevents oxygen in the 1 m wide access space penetrating the primary pool space.
-The presence of any argon in the access space indicates an interior wall leak.
+The lower oxygen partial pressure in the 1 m wide service space than inside the fiberfrax wall prevents oxygen in the 1 m wide access space penetrating the inner thermal wall.
+The presence of any argon in the access space indicates an inner wall leak.
 Locating the vicinity of that leak requires scanning the inner wall of the 1 m wide access space with a mass spectrometer tuned to argon detection.
 Once the general vicinity of the leak has been detected the exact location can be found with a bubble test.
 A small controlled amount of outside air may be admitted into the 1 m wide space to gradually expel leakage argon and to provide a breathable atmosphere for persons working inside the access space.

-The pool deck is slightly sloped toward the pool so that under normal circumstances sodium vapor condensation on the inside walls drains back into the sodium pool.
+The pool deck is slightly sloped toward the pool so that under normal circumstances sodium vapor condensation on the inside walls and NaK pipes drains back into the sodium pool.
 At the edge of the sodium pool there is a safety rail to prevent a suited worker accidentally slipping into the sodium pool.

 FNR ENCLOSURE HEIGHT COMPONENTS: